-So what does it say if they have no consistency?
+So what does it say if they are all different?

 If this is the case in your organisation, then a corporate style guide setting out how ALL your documents should look – in terms of formatting, terminology and other elements of presentation style – is the perfect solution.
 From creating a template to get you started, to working with you to populate it, we can help.
 We can also advise you on how to make sure that your documents are diversity- or disability-friendly.

-A consistent, professional look, plus a handy reference tool for new or less confident writers.
+A consistent, professional look, plus a handy reference tool for new or less confident writers in your organisation.

 Style elements under this heading might include body text, headings and subheadings; font and font size; the use of italics, underlining and bold; paragraph and line spacing; indents and justification.

 In a corporate style guide this might cover a range of elements, from how to present years and dates, weights and measures, and numbers generally, to how to refer to people, titles, positions, places and departments.